-Your total cost of attending a school for one academic year, including tuition and fees, books and supplies, living expenses and transportation.
+Your total cost of attending school for one academic year, including tuition and fees, books and supplies, living expenses, and transportation.

 Expected Family Contribution (EFC)

-A federally funded program that provides job opportunities to Xavier students who have financial need.
+A federally-funded program that provides job opportunities to students who have financial need.
 Eligibility is determined according to the results of the FAFSA and availability of funds.

-Charges applied to your bill aside from tuition, room and board.
-They include your student orientation fee, instructional technology fee, health and counseling fee, student activity fee, and any fees associated with your labs or classes.
+Charges applied to your school bill in addition to tuition, room, and board.
+They include your orientation fee, student activity fee, and other charges associated with your labs or classes.

 Financial Aid Package

-The total combination of scholarships, grants, work study, and loans awarded.
+The total combination of your scholarships, grants, work-study, and loans.

 Free Application for Federal Student Aid (FAFSA)

-You must fill out the FAFSA form to determine your family's expected contribution and eligibility for need-based financial assistance.
-FAFSA form is available online at www.fafsa.ed.gov.
-Xavier's federal school code on the FAFSA is 003144.
+A form completed by current and prospective college students to determine eligibility for student financial aid, such as grants, work-study, and loans.
+The FAFSA form is available online at www.StudentAid.gov.
+Xavier's federal school code for the FAFSA is 003144.